 - Continued to promote the health, safety, and well-being of our workforce during the COVID-19 pandemic through community surveillance as well as to provide employees with opportunities to manage pandemic challenges

 - Launched new Procedural Excellence initiative to develop training and advanced error-reduction tools based on industry best practices in human performance

 - Advanced our Brain-Centered Approach to Safety, an initiative that seeks to provide neuroscience-based safety training to engage employees’ cognitive decision-making processes

 - Engaged 5,835 external responders globally for emergency response preparedness, including firefighters, hazardous materials responders, community leaders, emergency management leaders, and law enforcement officers

 - Conducted workplace impairment—fatigue, emotional distress, substance use— training as part of our advancement of holistic safety

 Striving for Zero Safety Incidents

 Our definition of safety goes beyond physical safety to include the emotional and psychological aspects of employee safety and well-being—an idea we refer to as holistic safety.
 This approach acknowledges that an environment lacking psychological safety creates distractions that can lead to missteps and inattention to detail, resulting in physical accidents.
 Additionally, holistic safety aligns with our aim to ensure that all employees can feel safe at work and show up as their authentic selves.
-In 2021, we provided additional training, support and development to ensure that our employees understand and can incorporate holistic safety into their work each day.
+We have invested in training, support and development to ensure that our employees understand and can incorporate holistic safety into their work each day.